apache/hudi/rfc/rfc-78/rfc-78.md

 ### Incremental reads and time travel query:
 - Incremental reads in 1.x is expected to have some changes and design is not fully out.
 So, until then we have to wait to design 0.16.x read support for 1.x tables for incremental queries.
-- Time travel query: I don't see any changes in 1.x wrt time travel query.
+- Time travel query: There aren't notable changes in 1.x wrt time travel query.
 So, as per master, we are still using commit time(i.e not completed time) to serve time travel query.
 Until we make any changes to that, we do not need to add any additional support to 0.16.x reader.
 But if we plan to make changes in 1.x, we might have to revisit this.

 ### CDC reads:
 - There has not been a lot of changes in 1.x wrt CDC.
 Only minor change was done in HoodieAppendHandle. but that affects only the writer side logic.
 So, we are good wrt CDC. i.e we do not need to port